robinrodricks/vue3-touch-events/README.md

 ## Drag and Drop

-These drag-and-drop events are provided by this library.
+These drag-and-drop events are provided by this library. **All these work on Desktop & Mobile.**

 | <div style="width:170px">Event</div>     | Behaviour          |
 | ---------------------------------------- | ------------------ |